ashander/ftprime/devel/algorithm-notes.md

 ## Algorithm

-Events that happen at a given time will be births and deaths.
+At each time step, some individuals die and some give birth.

 0. Begin with `C = ` a tip for each extant individual.
 1. First deal with **births**, in order by age of parent (oldest parents first).